corona-warn-app/cwa-documentation/ui_screens.md

 ## Screens

 Here you can find screenshots of some of the features that the Corona-Warn-App offers in the current release: [Take a Look](https://www.coronawarn.app/en/screenshots/).
-The correspoinding German screenshot can be found here: [Machen Sie sich selbst ein Bild](https://www.coronawarn.app/de/screenshots/).
+The corresponding German screenshots can be found here: [Machen Sie sich selbst ein Bild](https://www.coronawarn.app/de/screenshots/).

 The screenshots shown in the following are outdated.